zjunlp/DeepKE/example/llm/research/README.md

-✨ *These two projects are our previous research work:* ✨
+✨ *These two projects are our previous research:* ✨

-# 1️⃣ CodeKGC-Code Language Models for Knowledge Graph Construction
+# ✅ CodeKGC-Code Language Models for Knowledge Graph Construction

 <details>
   <summary><b>👇🏻 Show more detail...</b></summary>